 - 5 pieces salted herring roes (5 pieces = 140-200 g)

 - 6 cups water (6 cups = 1440 ml) (2 cups at a time)

-- 3 tsp kosher salt (1 tsp at a time) (See Note for type of salt)
+- 3 tsp salt (kosher or sea salt; use half if using table salt) (1 tsp at a time) (See Note for type of salt)

 - Prepare all the ingredients on 12/29 or 12/30 (See Notes).